 The Compensation Committee views stock options as inherently performance-based compensation that provides a direct link between executive pay and stockholder return, as the value realized, if any, by the executive, is dependent upon, and directly proportionate to, appreciation in stock price over the exercise period and throughout the remaining term prior to exercise.
 Additionally, stock options will not provide value to the holder if the value of our stock price does not increase after the award is granted.
 An equity pay mix of 100% options is also common market practice for companies in our industry and stage of development.
-For these reasons, the Compensation Committee determined to continue the exclusive use of stock options for our 2019 annual awards.
+For these reasons, the Compensation Committee determined to continue the exclusive use of stock options for our 2020 annual awards.

-2019 Equity Awards
+2020 Equity Awards

-In 2019, the Compensation Committee (and with respect to Dr. Wilson, our Board of Directors) approved the following annual stock options for our NEOs, which vest over a four-year period.
-The awards to Ms. Ford and Mr. Basta were granted in connection with their commencement of employment.
-The awards to Mr. Farnam were later forfeited upon the termination of his employment.
-In determining the grants to our NEOs in 2019, our Compensation Committee reviewed market data and considered a blended value and percent of Company approach.
+In 2020, the Compensation Committee (and with respect to Dr. Wilson, our Board of Directors) approved the following annual stock options for our NEOs, which vest over a four-year period, unless otherwise noted below.
+The awards to Drs.
+Martell and Dale and to Ms. Flowers were granted in connection with their commencement of employment as executive officers.
+In determining the grants to our NEOs in 2020, our Compensation Committee reviewed market data and considered a blended value and percent of Company approach.